juandesi/mqtt-connector/index.md

 ## Connector Features

 The MQTT protocol provides a lightweight method of carrying out messaging using a publish/subscribe model.
-This makes it suitable for Internet of Things messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers.
+This makes it suitable for Internet of Things messaging such as with low power sensors or mobile devices like phones, embedded computers or microcontrollers.

-The connector provides the following marked features.
+The connector provides the following marked features:

-NOTE: unmarked features are about to be implemented in the short term.

 - [x] MQTT 5 and MQTT 3 Broker Support
 - [x] Non-Blocking